modelix/modelix.core/README.md

 # modelix.core

 This repository contains the core components of the modelix platform.
-All components in this repository are have no dependencies to JetBrains MPS.
+All components in this repository have no dependencies to JetBrains MPS.
 If you are looking for MPS related modelix components, see https://github.com/modelix/modelix.